 Semolina For Babies: When To Introduce, Benefits And Recipes

 The benefits of semolina for babies make it a good option to add to your baby’s diet.
 Its fine texture makes it suitable for consumption by infants.
 Additionally, it is a versatile ingredient that can be used to prepare sweet and savory dishes.
-However, this coarsely milled wheat is a common allergeniXSubstances that cause allergic reactions ; hence, take precautions when introducing it to your baby’s diet.
+However, as this coarsely milled wheat is a common allergeniSubstances that cause allergic reactions ; you must take precautions when introducing it to your baby’s diet.

 Read on to know the right age to introduce semolina to your baby’s diet, its health benefits, precautions to take, and some semolina baby food recipes.